WILDFLOWER HOME PAGE SEARCH BY PLANT NAME WHITE FLOWERS CONTACT US

-Precise identification of the two species shown on this page is difficult because the two species are quite similar in morphology and they hybridize (the hybrid is called Apocynum x medium and can include crosses with the third Apocynum species in our area, A. sibiricum -- a species with sessile, cordate leaves).
+Precise identification of the two species shown on this page is difficult because the two species are morphologically quite similar and because they hybridize.
 Intermountain Flora notes that the genus is "perplexing ... due to considerable range of variability, which can be inferred from the long lists of synonyms.
 [Edwin] Greene alone proposed more than 65 [names for the three species in our area.]"

 A. androsaemifolium flower petals are 3-4 times as long as the calyx, about 5/16" long; petals of A. cannabinum are 2-3 times as long as the calyx, about 3/16" long.